lady-h-world/My_Garden/reading_pages/Garden_Market/mini_pipeline4.md

 </p>

 * MLJar "Ensemble" uses greedy approach to create weighted ensemble from already trained ML models.
 * MLJar "Stacked" uses stacking.
-In stacking, there are multiple stages of base model forecasting, in each stage, there is k-fold cross validation, the predicted values from each fold will be appended together as a new feature for the next stage.
-When there are m base models in a stage, there will be m new features generated for the next stage.
+In stacking, there are multiple stages of base models' forecasting.
+In each stage, there is k-fold cross validation, the predicted values from each fold will be appended together as a new feature for the next stage.
+When there are `m` base models in a stage, there will be `m` new features generated for the next stage.
   * In this example, the base model is default LightGBM.
 * MLJar "Ensemble_Stacked" will ensemble all the previous stacked and unstacked models.